 There are four components of GDP.
 The first, and most critical, is personal consumption.
 It's almost 70% of the total supply.
 It includes goods, such as automobiles and appliances, and services, such as health care and banking.

 Business investment is a second component.
 Most of it is comprised of machinery and equipment.
-But it also includes commercial and residential construction.
+It also includes commercial and residential construction.

 The third component is government spending.
 Most of this goes toward Social Security, defense, and Medicare.
 As a component of GDP, government spending can boost the economy out of a recession.
-Keynesian economics is a theory that describes how this works.
+The theory of Keynesian economics describes how this works.